Tuesday, 16 November 2021

 Ahead of the game

 And getting ahead of the game has pushed Mr Shallcross to assess the next steps for his farming operation, expressing an interest in seeking further support from the service via the Agri-Business Appraisal, which is offered if a need is identified during the initial review with the consultant.

 He added: “My experience with our consultant was excellent and I would like to seek further support in the coming months; getting the right adviser, who has an in-depth knowledge of your farming system, is incredibly important and this was the case with Ms Hurford.”

-Mr Shallcross’ positive experience has also encouraged him to recommend the service to his peers, including farmers in the local area and the agronomist on-farm.
+Mr Shallcross’ positive experience has also encouraged him to recommend the service to his peers, including farmers in the local area and the on-farm agronomist.

 He said: “A lot of farmers are in the same position of uncertainty, with many unsure about how they will recoup the losses presented by the move away from direct payments.

 “The service is fantastic and will help many farmers and growers break down and identify specific areas which they need to work on for their businesses to succeed and thrive during the next challenging few years.”